tardate/LittleArduinoProjects/Electronics101/BatteryManagement/SingleCellLithiumCharger/README.md

 There is an optimal charging profile for li-ion batteries:

 * pre-qualification stage - a low constant-current charge to bring deeply-discharged cells back to a nominal voltage (usually 3V for 3.7V li-ion)
-* constant-current fast chage - usually 0.5C until battery approaches fully charged voltage
+* constant-current fast charge - usually 0.5C until battery approaches fully charged voltage
 * constant voltage saturation charge - until charge current falls below 3-5% percent of the rated current.

 This sensitivity to charging conditions is why li-ion cells are ideally charged individually, or with a balanced charging circuit when multiple cells are in an array.

 NB:

 * Charging rates are specified in terms of `C`, where 1 C equals the maximum current the battery can supply for one hour.
 * li-ion with the traditional cathode materials of cobalt, nickel, manganese and aluminum typically charge to 4.20V/cell.
 The tolerance is +/–50mV/cell.
 * some nickel-based varieties charge to 4.10V/cell;
 * high capacity Li-ion may go to 4.30V/cell and higher.

 Some guides to lithium battery charging: